-To train participants in the mission and strategic model of The Poise Project so that they can become part of regional teams involved in expanding our ongoing AT4PD initiative, and launching new initiatives.
-Please consider joining our efforts!
+The second objective is to train participants in the mission and strategic model of The Poise Project so that they can become part of regional teams involved in expanding our ongoing AT4PD initiative.
+Please consider joining our efforts.
 Even if your main interest may be with other populations, you will become part of our team effort to connect to regional communities by being trained in our Poise Project strategic model.
-And our training days are one of the ways that we are trying to be sustainable for the next eight years of this ten year project.
-Your participation supports financially all of our programs and outreach and research efforts.

 The training day will be led by Monika Gross, Executive Director of The Poise Project.